Hidden Bullish Divergence vs Hidden Bearish Divergence - Hidden Divergence Trading

 Hidden Bearish Trade Divergence Setup

-This pattern occurs when price is forming a lower high (LH), but the oscillator trading is showing a higher high (HH).
+This pattern occurs when price is forming/making a lower high (LH), but the oscillator trading is showing a higher high (HH).
 To remember these setups easily think of these setups as M shapes on Chart patterns.
 It forms when there a retracement in a downwards trend.

 A good indicator to combine these setups is the Moving Average using MA cross over trading method.
-This will create a good trade strategy.
+This will create a good strategy.

-Moving Average Crossover Technique
+Moving Average Cross-over Technique

-By combining this signal with other technical indicators this way a trader will avoid whip-saws in trading this signal.
+By combining this signal with other indicators this way a trader will avoid whip-saws in trading this signal.

-Combining with Fibonacci Retracement Levels
+Combining Together with Fibonacci Retracement Levels

 Combining with Fibo Expansion Levels